A board report guide and template

 In addition to the above, board reports should also give information on sales, marketing, finance, and production and should relay data in an engaging way.

-The features of good board reporting are that it is clear, relevant, provides comparable data, and is delivered in a timely manner.
-Board members should be able to rely on the sources quoted.
+The features of a good board report is that it is clear, relevant, provides comparable data, and is delivered in a timely manner.

 A board report template